 Consider a general finite state space Θ .
-We focus on extending the characterization of the dynamic welfare ranking.16 Under binary states, Theorems 1-2 showed that the learning efficiency index yields a generically complete ranking over biases that induce the same asymptotic beliefs.
+We focus on extending the characterization of the dynamic welfare ranking.19 Under binary states, Theorems 1-2 showed that the learning efficiency index yields a generically complete ranking over biases that induce the same asymptotic beliefs.
 With more than two states, a complete ranking is no longer possible.
-Indeed, consider any non-trivial decision problem A in which the optimal acts in states θ and θ' are the same.
-Then any bias that only affects inferences between states θ and θ' is payoff-irrelevant in A, but may affect welfare in decision problems for which the optimal acts in states θ and θ' differ.
+For example, consider any decision problem A in which all acts yield the same payoffs in states θ and θ' .
+Then any bias that only affects inferences between states θ and θ' is payoff-irrelevant in A, but may affect welfare in decision problems in which the payoffs in states θ and θ' differ.